Practical Adversarial Attacks on Stochastic Bandits via Fake Data Injection: Preliminaries

 \subsection{Stochastic Bandits}

-We consider the standard stochastic multi-armed bandit setting with the arm set $[K] \coloneqq \{1, 2, \dots, K\}$, where each arm $k \in [K]$ is associated with an unknown reward distribution with mean $\mu_k$.
+We consider the standard stochastic multi-armed bandit setting with the arm set $[K] \triangleq \{1, 2, \dots, K\}$, where each arm $i \in [K]$ is associated with an unknown reward distribution with mean $\mu_i$.
 The reward distributions are assumed to be $\sigma^2$-sub-Gaussian, with $\sigma^2$ known.
-Without loss of generality, we assume the arms are ordered such that $\mu_1 \ge \mu_2 \ge \cdots \ge \mu_K$.
-In each round $t = 1, 2, \dots, T$, the learner selects an arm $a_t \in [K]$ and receives a stochastic reward $r_t$ drawn from the distribution corresponding to arm $a_t$.
-In this paper, we consider two widely used algorithms for stochastic bandits: Upper Confidence Bound (UCB) and Thompson Sampling (TS).
+In each round $t \in [T]$, the learner selects an arm $a_t$ and receives a reward $r_t$ drawn from the distribution corresponding to arm $a_t$.

 \textbf{Upper Confidence Bound (UCB)}.
 We consider the UCB algorithm as specified in \citet{jun2018adversarial,zuo2024near}, and the prototype is the $(\alpha, \psi)$ algorithm of~\citet[Section~2.2]{bubeck2012regretanalysisstochasticnonstochastic}.
 In the first $K$ rounds, the learner pulls each arm once to initialize reward estimates.
-For subsequent rounds $t > K$, the learner selects the arm with the highest UCB index $a_t = \arg\max_{a \in [K]} \left[ \hat{\mu}_a(t) + 3\sigma \sqrt{\frac{\log t}{N_a(t)}} \right]$, where $\hat{\mu}_a(t)$ is the empirical mean reward of arm $a$ and $N_a(t)$ is the number of times arm $a$ has been selected up to round $t$.
+For subsequent rounds $t > K$, the learner selects the arm with the highest UCB index $a_t = \arg\max_{i \in [K]} \Lambda_i (t) \triangleq \hat \mu_i(t) + 3\sigma \sqrt{\log t / N_i(t)}$, where $\hat{\mu}_i(t)$ is the empirical mean reward of arm $i$ and $N_i(t)$ is the number of times arm $i$ has been selected up to round $t$.

-\textbf{Thompson Sampling (TS)}.
-We consider the Thompson Sampling algorithm specified in \citet{zuo2024near}, and the prototype is the $(\alpha, \psi)$ algorithm of~\citet{10.1145/3088510}.
-In the first $K$ rounds, the learner pulls each arm once.
-For rounds $t > K$, a sample $\nu_a$ is drawn independently for each arm $a \in [K]$ from the distribution $\mathcal{N}(\hat{\mu}_a(t), 1 / N_a(t))$, and the learner selects the arm with the largest sampled value $a_t = \arg\max_{a \in [K]} \nu_a$.
-In the absence of attacks, both UCB and TS are known to achieve sublinear regret by selecting suboptimal arms only $o(T)$ times.